 About Commissioner Danielle Cohen Higgins

 Prior to becoming a County Commissioner, Cohen Higgins sat on the Board of Directors for the South Florida American Heart Association, served as a Young Ambassador to the Miami Children’s Health Foundation, and worked as a mentor and Board Member with Take Stock in Children and was elected to sit on the largest statewide board of trial attorneys, the Florida Justice Association.
-Her current policy priorities include innovating government to be more proactive than reactive, addressing severe housing affordability challenges, which are pricing families out of Miami-Dade County, supporting common-sense environmental sustainability measures, and bringing effective transit solutions to the residents of District 8.
+Her current policy priorities include innovating government to be more proactive than reactive, providing real transportation solutions, championing the environment, promoting public safety, and tackling the affordability crisis.

 10710 SW 211 Street,